-As if the Hudson Valley wasn’t already a paradise for vino aficionados, the region is poised to become even more of a wine destination in the second half of 2020.
+As if the Hudson Valley wasn’t already a paradise for vino aficionados, the region has become even more of a wine destination.
 That’s because City Winery, the multi-metropolis wine chain that fuses the best of the small-town wine scene with contemporary music and art, is officially open for business in Montgomery.

 Making its home at the historic Montgomery Mills property located at 23 Factory Street, the winery is the first non-urban site for City Winery, which currently operates locations in New York City, Atlanta, Boston, Chicago, Nashville, Philadelphia, and Washington D.C.
 Helmed by Michael Dorf, the founder of New York City’s popular Knitting Factory nightclub, the chain is a favorite for wine lovers who crave the experience of a traditional winery in the heart of a big city.

 “I had been looking for a while for a Hudson Valley site,” Dorf reveals.
 The search took over two years and considered more than 10 different locations.
 Ultimately, Dorf fell for the Montgomery site because it combined history with ample space for events and winemaking, not to mention easy access to New York City and Woodstock.